 Why Consider Being a Truck Driver in Canada?

 Being a long-haul truck driver in Canada has plenty of perks, including a salary of between $55, 000 and $70, 000 per year (as well as some bonus payments).
 The industry varies in terms of what you can do as a truck driver which also moves the pay scale up or down accordingly.
 For this reason, we recommend jobs that cover the longer routes cross-country which guarantee you a higher salary and more benefits.
 The schedule is fairly flexible with some trips taking place over several months or for just a week.
 You also have the opportunity to negotiate with your employer to determine how long you would like to work and how many days you will have off in a month.

-Driving can also be an interesting way of seeing the Canadian cityscapes and wilderness.
-Pass by wonders like the Rockies with its neighbouring forests and fjords as well as the major cities such as Toronto, Vancouver and Montreal, all destinations that need resources delivered.
+Truck driving in Canada can also be an interesting way of seeing the country's cityscapes and wilderness.
+Pass by wonders like the Rockies with its neighboring forests and fjords as well as the major cities such as Toronto, Vancouver, and Montreal, all destinations that need resources delivered.
 There’s also a lot more social interaction than one might think.
 Take hold of opportunities to become a team driver where you interchange with other truckers around the country or even pair up with a spouse who can travel (and drive) around the scenic landscapes with you.